 \subsection{Scope of the Considered Literature}

 In this survey, we focus on publications addressing \textit{scenario generation} and \textit{scenario analysis} in the context of autonomous driving with Foundation Models (see \autoref{fig:enter-label_b}).
 Our survey is based on keyword searches in Google Scholar.
-The full list of keywords is available in the paper's GitHub repository\footnote{\href{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}}.
+The full list of keywords, as well as an overview of all referenced papers, is available in the GitHub repository of this paper\footnote{\href{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}{https://github.com/TUM-AVS/FM-for-Scenario-Generation-Analysis}}.

 To ensure both breadth and relevance, we included peer-reviewed conference and journal papers as well as preprints from arXiv.
 Although arXiv publications are not formally peer-reviewed, they often present timely and impactful research, especially in rapidly developing areas such as \gls{fm} applications.
-Our survey covers papers published between October 2022 and May 2025, with a primary focus on venues in autonomous driving, computer vision, machine learning/\gls{ai}, and robotics. \autoref{fig:enter-label} shows monthly trends in publication counts and their distribution by the thematic focus of the publication venues, e.g., conferences, journals, or preprint platforms.
-The complete list of publication venues for each paper, along with the corresponding open-source code (when available), is included in the paper's GitHub repository.
+Our survey covers papers published between October 2022 and May 2025, with a primary focus on venues in autonomous driving, computer vision, machine learning, and robotics. \autoref{fig:enter-label} shows monthly trends in publication counts and their distribution by the thematic focus of the publication venues, e.g., conferences, journals, or preprint platforms.